 Australia maintains a longstanding scholarships program through the Australia Awards.
 This program contributes to the education of future leaders in areas of economic recovery and long-term resilience.

-Australia initiated its scholarship program to the Palestinian Territories in 2011 and offered 50 scholarships over 5 years (2011-16).
+Australia commenced a scholarship program to the Occupied Palestinian Territories in 2011 and offers around 12 Masters-level scholarships each year.

-Award recipients were selected from key Ministries in the Palestinian Authority and Palestinian law schools following a selective process that attracted hundreds of applications.
-The scholarships focus on developing Palestinian capacity in the fields of public sector management, including public financial management, and agriculture/water resource management.
+Award recipients are selected from all areas of Palestinian society, including Ministries in the Palestinian Authority, civil society, universities and the private sector.
+The scholarships focus on a range of options that seeks to develop Palestinian capacity in areas such as public sector management, including public financial management, and agriculture/water resource management.

 In line with the Australian Government’s strategy “Development for All” applicants with disability are encouraged to apply.

-Gender balance is the priority for the Government of Australia; female candidates are encouraged to apply.
+Gender balance is a priority for the Government of Australia; female candidates are encouraged to apply.

-The scholarships program will open for applications on 1 February 2016.
+The scholarships program opens for applications in February each year.